Health Insurance for Gen Z

 Why is it Important for Gen Z to get Health Insurance?

 Getting health insurance is important for everyone.
-But, for Gen Z, it is the most important thing in India today.
-With medical costs soaring at a staggering 14 per cent annually in India, accessing quality healthcare is becoming increasingly difficult.
+But, for Gen Z, it is crucial in India today.
+With medical costs soaring at a staggering 14 percent annually in India, accessing quality healthcare is becoming increasingly difficult.
 Individuals undergoing treatment often face overwhelming financial burdens.
 PolicyX Experts strongly advise Gen Z to secure health insurance as early as possible to mitigate these risks.
-Also, as early as you get the insurance, your premium will be lower.
+Moreover, purchasing insurance early often results in lower premiums.

 As we’ve discussed, medical inflation in India is significant (around 14% annually).
 Healthcare costs are rising quickly.
 This includes everything from doctor visits to hospital stays and medications.
 What might seem affordable today could be prohibitively expensive in a few years.
 For Gen Z, who are just starting their financial journeys, a sudden, large medical bill can be financially devastating.